Sonnieperis/angular-js-playlist/README.md

 # angular-js-playlist
-Repo with guidelines to angular Javascript
+Repo with guidelines to angular Javascript by yours truly Sonnie